spraakbanken/swell-project/Normalization_guidelines.md

 First, _always_ keep to the following two principles:

-1. Change the sentence so that it's grammatical (which is admittedly a broad concept)
+1. Change the sentence to make it grammatically correct (which is admittedly a broad concept)

-2. Don't change the style (it may sound like a five-year old as long as it's grammatical)
+2. Don't change the style (it may sound like coming from a five-year old as long as it's grammatical)

    Examples of things we don't correct: